EmilHvitfeldt/paletteer/cran-comments.md

 ## Reverse dependencies

-vdiff is set to be used conditionally adhere with M1 Macs issues.

-Checked all 6 reverse dependencies.
+Checked all 11 reverse dependencies.
 No issues.